-You have now created your “advertise here” page and your media kit document.
 You have your contact details available on your site but still no e-mails from interested advertisers.
 If you run a small site, having an advertise page will not be enough to attract advertisers.
 Google Adsense is your friend while your readership is small.
 But what if you are tired of contextual ads?
 What if it does not work for your content?
 What if you want another source of revenue?
 You have to learn to “sell” your site better and start directly approaching companies that are related to your content.

 A guide to follow when approaching advertisers

 - Search Google for your content keywords.
 Look in the “sponsored listings” and other ad areas on the search result page and see what companies spend money to advertise there.

 - Go to your competing sites and other relevant websites and see which companies advertise on them.

 - Select the most relevant of these companies.
 If some of these companies provide relevant products or services to your visitors, take a look at their site, learn about the company and find the contact details of their marketing department.